georgeoshardo/SyMBac/docs/source/scene_generation.rst

 Scene generation / Scene drawing
 ===================================

+You can download the code blocks on this page as a notebook_.

+.. _notebook: docs_notebooks/scene_generation.ipynb

 This tutorial describes the generation of synthetic images.
 Please make sure you've generated some cell simulation data from the :ref:`cell_growth_simulations` part of these docs.

 Synthetic mother machine images